-In this study we’ve used the MIMIC-III (Medical Information Mart for Intensive Care III) dataset from the Beth Israel Deaconess Medical Center (BIDMC), Boston, Massachusetts.
-The MIMIC-III database contains, clinical data, from 53,423 adult ICU stays from 38,597 adult patients.[29]

-We’ve removed all admissions of patients that are under the age 18, or admissions shorter than the time of the first prediction-window.
-As a result, we excluded 8,656 admissions, resulting in remaining 44,767.
-For sepsis-3 outcome prediction, we’ve also filtered 21,208 admissions of patients’ that had first sepsis occurred prior to their first admission prediction window (per described definition in the “Acquiring labels” section), resulting in 23,559 admissions.
-For both outcomes, the split to train-validation-test was done in a patient level to avoid information leakage across ICU stays of the same patient such that all time windows of the same patients were not split between train, validation and test set.
-The train set consisted of 80% of the patients, validation 10% of the patients and test was 10% of the patients.
+For this study, we used the MIMIC-III (Medical Information Mart for Intensive Care III) dataset from the Beth Israel Deaconess Medical Center (BIDMC), Boston, Massachusetts.
+The MIMIC-III database contains clinical data from 53,423 adult ICU stays from 38,597 adult patients.[29]
+All admissions of patients under the age of 18 years and any admissions shorter than the time of the first prediction window were removed.
+As a result, we excluded 8656 admissions, resulting in 44,767 admissions remaining.
+For sepsis-3 outcome prediction, we also filtered 21,208 admissions of patients whose first occurrence of sepsis occurred prior to their first admission prediction window (as per the definition given in the “Acquiring labels” section), resulting in 23,559 admissions.
+For both outcomes, the split to train-validation-test was performed at patient level to avoid information leakage across ICU stays of the same patient, such that all time windows of the same patients were not split between train, validation, and test set.
+The training, validation, and testing sets comprised 80%, 10%, and 10% of the patients, respectively.

 Acquiring labels

-Patient mortality and its time is logged in the MIMIC-III dataset’s ‘Admissions’ table.
+Patient mortality and its time is logged in the MIMIC-III dataset’s “Admissions” table.
 However, a parallel label does not exist for sepsis-3 events.
-Therefore, we followed the approach described at Goldstein et al. for identifying ICU acquired sepsis.[25]
-Sepsis-3 case was defined by a patient having a culture sampling and antibiotics administration within 24 hours from each other while also having sequential organ failure assessment (SOFA)[30] score of 2 or above within 24 hours.
-Sepsis time was defined as the first time of culture sampling or antibiotics administration.
-To avoid interpreting ongoing cases as several instances, we’ve kept only the first case of sepsis of each patient and added a constrain that there was no additional antibiotics administration in the 24 hours preceding the antibiotics administration of the diagnosed case.
+Therefore, we followed the approach for identifying ICU-acquired sepsis described by Goldstein et al.[25] A sepsis-3 case was defined by a patient having a culture sampling and antibiotic administration within 24 hours of each other, while also having a sequential organ failure assessment (SOFA)[30] score of 2 or above within 24 hours.
+Sepsis time was defined as the first time of culture sampling or when antibiotics were administered.
+To avoid interpreting ongoing cases as several instances, we kept only the first case of sepsis in each patient and added a constraint that there was no additional administration of antibiotics in the 24 hours preceding the antibiotics administered for the diagnosed case.

 Data preprocessing

-The dataset is constructed so that each prediction-point and its associated data and prediction-window is an independent entry.
-The prediction-point is defined as the time during the admission when a prediction is taking place.
-The prediction-window is defined as the time span for which the prediction gives the prediction about.
-The prediction-window’s label (i.e., case or control) is determined by whether the predicted outcome’s time is within that time window.
+The dataset is constructed so that each prediction point and its associated data and prediction window is an independent entry.
+The prediction point is defined as the time during an admission when a prediction is taking place.
+The prediction window is defined as the time span about which is being predicted.
+A prediction window’s label (i.e., case or control) is determined by whether the predicted outcome’s time falls within that time window.

-The data used for prediction include admission’s data from the Chart-Event and Lab-Event tables (containing laboratory test results, vital signs, diagnosis, provided procedures, provided meds, etc.), acquired prior to the prediction-point and during the defined lookback window by the configuration.
-In Notice models, we drop out the data accumulated between the prediction-point and the prediction-window (the Alert-Interval timeframe) (Figure 1).
-For each entry, we’ve used the following features:
+The data used for prediction include admissions data from both Chart-Event and Lab-Event tables (containing laboratory test results, vital signs, diagnosis, provided procedures, medication administered, etc.), acquired prior to the prediction point and during the defined lookback window by the configuration.
+In the notice model, we drop out the data accumulated between the prediction point and the prediction window (the alert-interval timeframe) (Figure 1).
+For each entry, we used the following features:

-Demographic features including age, sex, admission type, and an indicator for whether the patient had a recorded previous ICU admission in the database.
+Demographic features, including age, sex, admission type, and an indicator for whether the patient had a recorded previous ICU admission in the database.

-For each numerical type of measurement taken from the data (like heart rate, oxygen saturation, etc.), we’ve computed over its values within the data that is available to the prediction-point:
+For each numerical type of measurement taken from the data (such as heart rate, oxygen saturation, etc.), we computed over its values within the data that is available to the prediction point:

 Count of measures